 Pirates of the Caribbean is a Genie+ eligible attraction.
 So if you purchase the service, you might consider using it during those prime hours.

 As for the best time to ride, consider during the Festival of Fantasy Parade in the afternoon.

 The other time you might like to ride Pirates of the Caribbean is later in the evening during fireworks.
 The fireworks will draw most crowds to the park’s center around Cinderella Castle.

 Preview the Pirates of the Caribbean ride via YouTube here: Complete Ride

 You might also want to check out these other Magic Kingdom Rides:

-If you are planning a Disney vacation, make sure to visit our review of the Walt Disney World Resorts.
+If you are planning a Disney vacation, visit our Walt Disney World Resorts overview.
 They include the following resort categories:

 If you are considering staying in the Orlando area and not on Disney property, try these resort reviews: